-What to focus on when not hiring
+What can you focus on when there is a hiring freeze?

 It is not always advantageous to hire a full-time member of staff for a